gorenje/erlang-red/README.md

 - [@Maria-12648430](https://erlangforums.com/u/maria-12648430/summary) for debugging my initial attempt to create a gen_server for nodes.
 - [@joergen7](https://github.com/joergen7) for the Erlang insights and explaining dialyzer to me and the importance of clean code

+License Smorgasbord
+---

+This offers multi-licensing smorgasbord to pick the license that best meets your needs:

+- if you wish to do evil and are not concerned with the impact of your behaviour (probably because you gain a financial reward from said behaviour), then you want to using the [apache-2](LICENSE.ap2) license.

+- if your concerned about the impact of closed source software and the erosion of the commons of shared knowledge, then you might consider the [gpl](LICENSE.gpl) license

+- if you're planning to do good, for example, for educational purposes and provide others with the knowledge to make informed decisions, then you might want to consider the [don't do evil](LICENSE.dde) license

 Human Intelligence
 ---